Where Transformations Are Won or Lost

-But it quietly creates the conditions for scope drift, redesign cycles, and change‑order turbulence before implementation even begins.
+But these shortcuts quietly create the conditions for scope drift, redesign cycles, and change‑order turbulence before implementation even begins.

-Sponsors don’t lose control during implementation.
-They lose it in the steps they skip before takeoff.
+Executive sponsors do not lose control during implementation.
+They lose it in the decisions that are not governed before execution starts.

-This deep dive explains why these well intended shortcuts create avoidable waste — and why Strategy must come before Selection to protect the mission.
+This deep dive explains why well‑intended shortcuts create predictable waste and why Strategy must come before Selection to protect outcomes.

-Most transformations fail in the fog — not in the work.
+Most transformations fail in ambiguity, not in effort.

 The Four Good‑Faith Shortcuts That Create Waste